naranjja/grip-folder/README.md

 ```
 > NOTE: You can also pass the relative path to some folder that contains Markdown files instead of copying and pasting.

+Additionally, the script contains a list called `ignored`.
+You can pass folder and file names if you wish to ignore them.

 ---

 ## Example